hawkgs/angular/adev/src/app/features/home/animation/README.md

 ### Creating an `Animation` instance

-Respectively, in order to create a new animation instance, you should use the `AnimationCreatorService` service in your animation host component as follows:
+To create a new animation instance, you should use the `AnimationCreatorService` service in your animation host component as follows:

 ```typescript
 class AnimationHost implements AfterViewInit {